nickpoison/astsa/README.md

 Working version of R package to accompany [Time Series Analysis and Its Applications: With R Examples](http://www.stat.pitt.edu/stoffer/tsa4/) - _Nicky_

+* Version 1.71 on GitHub
+* Version 1.7 on CRAN
-* See the [News](https://github.com/nickpoison/astsa/blob/master/NEWS.md) for details about the state of the package
+* See the [News](https://github.com/nickpoison/astsa/blob/master/NEWS.md) for further details about the state of the package